Your cart is currently empty!

 As we approach the peak of hurricane season you’re probably noticing the air outside is feeling sticky and sometimes, oppressive.
 This air is typically well above 60% relative humidity (RH) and when it gets in your home, mold, mildew and dust mites are sure to follow.
-To ensure the continuous protection of your family’s health and structure of your home during any season, we recommend the use of a Santa Fe or Ultra Aire by Santa Fe dehumidifier.
+To ensure the continuous protection of your family’s health and the structure of your home during any season, we recommend the use of a Santa Fe dehumidifier.

 The Environmental Protection Agency (EPA) recommends an ideal relative humidity between 35% – 50%.
 High humidity levels in your home can greatly affect your comfort by causing you to feel either hot and sticky or cold and clammy, especially in your basement, while also contributing to smelly, musty odors in the home.

-To help get your home’s RH level back to normal after a hurricane or other water-related events, be sure to follow these important safety measures before using your Santa Fe or Ultra Aire dehumidifier.
+To help get your home’s RH level back to normal after a hurricane or other water-related events, be sure to follow these important safety measures before using your Santa Fe dehumidifier.